START YOUR FREE CONSULTATION

 You have a personal injury claim.
-The other side doesn’t agree to pay you fairly, and you’re suffering physically, emotionally, and financially.
+The other side doesn’t agree to pay you fairly, and you’re suffering physically, and financially.
 You research the law, prepare your claim, and file it in court.

 Understanding a Discovery Request in a Las Vegas Personal Injury Claim

 Discovery in a personal injury case allows the parties to learn about the facts of their case and build their evidence for trial.
 You can conduct discovery by sending a request to another party.
 You can also conduct discovery by asking a non-party to sit for a deposition or produce evidence that might be relevant to the case.